ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 ```

 ## Wrapping up
-In this blog post we learned how to consume REST APIs using Anterofit.
+In this blog post we have learned how to consume REST APIs using Anterofit.
 You can find the source code of hexocat-bot on [GitHub](https://github.com/ArazAbishov/hexocat-bot/tree/post-part-1).
 In the next part, we are going to use Rocket to serve requests from Slack.